Interoute/object-storage-api/README.md

 The 'access_key' and 'secret_key' values for your Object Storage account can be found by logging in to the user interface (see the [User Guide](https://cloudstore.interoute.com/knowledge-centre/library/object-storage-user-guide) for details).

+## Object Storage API authorisation code for use with Python Requests

+[awsauth.py](https://github.com/Interoute/object-storage-api/blob/master/awsauth.py) provides a class to generate authorisation data which can be used with the Python [Requests](http://docs.python-requests.org) module.

+The code uses AWS Signature Version 2 from the S3 API standard.

+Use of the code is explained in the [Interoute Object Storage API User Guide](https://cloudstore.interoute.com/knowledge-centre/library/object-storage-api-user-guide).

 ## Set up a CORS policy for buckets created via the API

 If you create a bucket via an API call, for example using the [s3cmd](http://s3tools.org/s3cmd) client tool: